PietJ95/Enterprise-Linux-1920/report/03-fileshare-report.md

 ---
 ### ACL management
-Making use of the "getfacl" command to troubleshoot the access control
+Making use of the `getfacl` command to troubleshoot the access control

 **Trying it manually with**